Need to switch your energy supplier?

 Your first instinct might be able to contact your energy supplier-you know, the one you carefully selected by comparing energy tariffs and pay oodles of money to every month.
 But they don't have control over electricity infrastructure.
 They simply feed enough kilowatt hours into the grid to offset your use every year.

 Instead, you need to contact your local electricity Distribution Network Operator (DNO).
 Dialling 105, either from a mobile or landline (corded phones will still work) will connect you the network distributor in your area so you can report the outage.
-The DNO can then send out someone to investigate the issue and determine the extent the outage.
+The DNO can then send out someone to investigate the issue and determine the extent of the outage.

 Consult the following list for information about your local DNO, including its individual emergency contact number: